desktopui/silver-bullet/README.md

 **Renderer** Software renderer for DOM (Skia) + WebGL

-Since Electron is based on a web browser, Chromium in this case, the developer experience for anybody who is already familiar with the web is just amazing.
+Since Electron is based on a web browser, Chromium in this case, the developer experience for anyone who is already familiar with the web is just amazing.
 For everything that is related to the UI inside a window you feel like you just write a web application.
 You have all sort of live and hot reloadings, DevTools that allows you to change styles on the fly and profile, and infinite amount of integrations with tools UI designers are using.

 In order to place an input on the screen you need HTML: